Extremal sequences for a weighted zero-sum constant: The case when where is a prime

 \begin{proof} Let $S$ be a sequence in $\Z_7$.
 Suppose $S$ is an $A$-extremal sequence.
-As $C_A(7)=4$, so $S$ has length 3.
-As $S$ has no $A$-weighted zero-sum subsequence of consecutive terms, so all terms of $S$ are non-zero.
-Thus, the terms of $S$ are in $\{\pm 1,\pm 2,\pm 3\}$.
-As $A=\{1,-1\}$, no two consecutive terms of $S$ can be equal upto sign and $S$ cannot be $A$-equivalent to $(1,2,1)$ or to any permutation of $(1,2,3)$.
+As $C_A(7)=4$, it follows that $S$ has length 3.
+As $S$ has no $A$-weighted zero-sum subsequence of consecutive terms, all terms of $S$ are non-zero.
+Thus, the terms of $S$ are in the set $\{\pm 1,\pm 2,\pm 3\}$.
+As $A=\{1,-1\}$, no two consecutive terms of $S$ can be equal up to sign and $S$ cannot be $A$-equivalent to $(1,2,1)$ or to any permutation of $(1,2,3)$.
 By multiplying by a unit, we see that $S$ is $A$-equivalent to a sequence whose first term is 1.
-Thus, $S$ has to be $A$-equivalent to a sequence of the form $(1,3,1)$.
+Hence, $S$ has to be $A$-equivalent to a sequence of the form $(1,3,1)$.

-Conversely, as $A=\{1,-1\}$, so, it is easy to see that any sequence which is $A$-equivalent to $(1,3,1)$ is an $A$-extremal sequence as this sequence does not have any $A$-weighted zero-sum subsequence of consecutive terms. \end{proof}
+Conversely, as $A=\{1,-1\}$, it is easy to see that any sequence which is $A$-equivalent to $(1,3,1)$ is an $A$-extremal sequence as this sequence does not have any $A$-weighted zero-sum subsequence of consecutive terms. \end{proof}